 Corporations and foundations seeking to support charitable projects overseas may face challenges with the due diligence process:

 - Cultural Barriers: Due diligence requires intimate knowledge of local norms and risks.
 For companies giving in a variety of communities, they must also overcome the language and cultural barriers across their portfolio.

 - Local Regulations: To remain in good standing, grantmakers must stay apprised of local regulations.
 This can prove challenging to do from afar, as the information isn’t always available online and its ever changing.

 - Limited Resources: The Corporate Social Responsibility (CSR) function is often run by small teams covering multiple markets.
 This makes it difficult to dedicate the concentrated effort needed to perform robust due diligence.

 Our due diligence begins when a donor selects a grantee and a grant has been confirmed.
 Our first-level review is performed by advisors in the country or region where a grant is being made.

-Give2Asia’s Country Advisors are locally hired, bilingual, have degrees and abundant experience in the social sector, and are well connected in their countries.
+Give2Asia’s Country Advisors are locally based, bilingual, and with abundant experience in the social sector.
 The Country Advisors evaluate the application, registration and financial documents and perform a local media and reference check.

 Give2Asia’s US team then conducts a second-level review.
 The team ensures the grantee passes IRS requirements, performs an intensive background check on all board and staff members using a global database of sanctions lists and negative news, and reviews all documentation to mitigate risk.